 “Take the cornerstones of acoustic Americana, add a touch of bluegrass, country and folk, mix together with dedication, superb musicianship and then add precise harmonies.
 If these songs don’t move you, then your soul is made of stone. ” - Tim Carroll, folkwords.com

-Gene and Gayla have played at the Oak Grove Music Festival, Southeast Regional Folk Alliance (official showcase), Crozet Music Festival, Richmond Irish Festival, Nashville Songwriter’s Festival, and Fredericksburg Songwriters’ Showcase.
-They've played in listening rooms and bars, at house concerts, weddings, and funerals, and with musicians of all stripes.
+Gene and Gayla have learned from their musician friends and heroes, performed at listening rooms, weddings, breweries, and house concerts, and guided newcomers at jams, camps, and workshops.
+They’ve played at the Oak Grove Music Festival, Southeast Regional Folk Alliance (official showcase), Crozet Music Festival, Richmond Irish Festival, Nashville Songwriter’s Festival, and Fredericksburg Songwriters’ Showcase.

 “The dynamic between the both of them is just beautiful.
 It’s a sweet thing to watch.” - Karen Atkinson, WHAN Radio